planetfederal/gxp/src/doc/tutorial/editor/featuremanager.rst

 http://gxp.opengeo.org/master/doc/lib/plugins/FeatureManager.html

-Add plugins/FeatureManager.js to the build profile of the application (buildjs.cfg).
-Open up the file app/static/script/app/app.js in the myviewer directory and search for the tools section and add the following plugin to the tools section:
+Open up the file ``app/static/script/app/app.js`` in the myviewer directory.
+Add ``plugins/FeatureManager.js`` to the list of dependencies at the top of the file.
+Then search for the tools section and add the following plugin to the tools section:

 .. code-block:: javascript